amalleo25/apcupsd-smartos-2/README.md

 # apcupsd-smartos
 How to install apcupsd in the smartos global zone.

 This guide focuses on how to setup apcupsd as a network slave.
-In my case, I have apcupsd installed on a raspberry pi which is connected to the UPS via USB and sends messgaes to the slaves.
+I have apcupsd installed on a raspberry pi which is connected to the UPS via USB and talks to the slaves.

 At the time of this write up, 3.14.14 is the latest version of apcupsd.